 - Be aware that - while the Sage Science Center parking lot is an ideal parking location - it fills up quickly.

 - If you're having car trouble, call Public Safety at 386-822-7300.

 - Build relationships, not just mileage!
-You don't want to remember college as being just about classwork, but rather as a great experience - both socially and academically.
+You don't want to remember college as being just about classwork, but rather as a great social and academic experience.

 - 24-hour commuter study lounge